PurpleNurps/PurpleNurps/README.md

 ### Hi there 👋

+My name is Sean and I am learning to code!

+I'm currently working on creating an AI assistant using python.

 <!--
 **PurpleNurps/PurpleNurps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.